How to avoid the spam filter in eight easy steps

 Internet Service Providers (ISPs) are constantly fighting a war against spam email.
-In December 2016 an estimated 61% of global email traffic was accounted for by spam messages and so unless your email campaigns are carefully designed and implemented there is a high chance that they could end up in your customer’s spam filter.
+In December 2016, 61% of global email traffic was accounted for by spam messages.
+Unless your email campaigns are carefully designed and implemented there is a high chance that they could end up in your customer’s spam filter.

 So what’s the point in spending time writing and creating beautiful emails to deliver your company’s message if you never know whether it’s going to see the light of day or not?
 Fortunately there are several strategies you can use to avoid the Spam filter.
-Here are eight easy steps to avoid the dreaded spam filter.
+Here are eight easy steps to avoid it.

 1. Design your email carefully:

 The format of an email campaign can affect its deliverability.
-Make sure you have 80% text and 20% image as an all text email will almost certainly land in Spam, as will an email that is made up of one large image.
+Make sure you have 80% text and 20% image.
+An all text email will almost certainly land in Spam, as will an email that is made up of one large image.
 In addition, responsive template design is becoming increasingly important for businesses.
-As we move into an age where the adoption of smart phones and tablets is increasing, businesses need to send email which can be dynamically change its format to render appropriately on different devices.
+As we move into an age where the adoption of smart phones and tablets is increasing.
+Businesses need to send emails that can change its format to render appropriately on different devices.

 2. Include a plain text version:

 Plain text versions of your email are very important and play a significant role in your email marketing strategy.
-We recommend that you always include a plain text version when sending HTML emails to not only to keep you out of Spam folders but some recipient’s email clients may not support or render HTML properly.
+Always include a plain text version when sending HTML emails to not only to keep you out of Spam folders but some recipient’s email clients may not support or render HTML properly.
 Also some recipients may just prefer to receive text only messages.
 So a plain text backup of your email is always a good idea as it ensures that all recipients can access the content.

 3. Don’t overuse exclamation marks or CAPITAL LETTERS!!!!